WasmEdge/WasmEdge/docs/book/en/src/dev/rust/networking-https.md

 # Networking for HTTPS

 The WasmEdge WASI socket API supports HTTP networking in Wasm apps.
-In order to achieve the goal of supporting HTTPS requests with the same API as an HTTP request, we now create a Wasmedge plugin using the OpenSSL library.
+In order to achieve the goal of supporting HTTPS requests with the same API as an HTTP request, we now create a WasmEdge plugin using the OpenSSL library.
 In this chapter, we will give the example of HTTPS requests and explain the design.

 ## An HTTPS request example